brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ![image](https://github.com/brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/assets/105937466/7d715ad6-ad3c-4e28-a815-108177f57231)

-The mAP50 (mean AP50) is the average precision averaged over all the different ooi classes.
+The mAP50 (mean AP50) is the average precision averaged over all the different objects of interest classes.

 $$mAP=\frac{1}{c} \sum_{i=1}^c AP_i$$

-And a final statistic is mAP50-95, which is the mAP over IoU blocks of 0.05 between 0.5 to 0.95.
+Where c is the number of classes.
+And a final statistic is mAP50-95, which is the mAP averaged over IoU blocks of 0.05 between 0.5 to 0.95.

 The confusion matrix is a matrix in the form of